ANIMALS COULD USE MORE PEOPLE LIKE YOU

 - Start veterinary school when you’re ready: Ross Vet has three start dates per year in January, May, or September

-If you have other questions, contact our admissions team via email at [email protected], or call 855-ROSSVET (855-767-7838)—we will be glad to help in any way we can.
+Contact Ross Vet school admissions at [email protected] or call 732-509-3042.
+We will be glad to help in any way we can.